Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 The following explanations refer to the lower part of this [image](#py_st_ws_pr_settings).

 ##### Warm Start Settings
 * If you check the Warm Start box, the initial rounds will be skipped.
 This means that from the first iteration on, the optimizer will start optimizing using the results of a previous study.
 The results of the previous study must be given as .csv files.
 They must have a certain shape, which can be seen in the example data in *Assets/BOforUnity/BOData/BayesianOptimization/InitData*.
-In addition, the *ObservationsPerEvaluation.csv* of the previous study must be copied into the LogData of the new study (For the example warm start, you can copy the contents of the *ExampleObservationsPerEvaluation.csv* located in the *InitData* folder into the *ObservationsPerEvaluation.csv*).
+In addition, the *ObservationsPerEvaluation.csv* of the previous study must be copied into the log data of the new study (For the example warm start, you can copy the contents of the *ExampleObservationsPerEvaluation.csv* located in the *InitData* folder into the *ObservationsPerEvaluation.csv*).

 * Leaving the box unchecked results in the default start.
 After the specified number of initial iterations (at least 2!), the optimizer uses all the collected values to start the optimization process.